-- Note that the prediction command is identical for the main effects and interaction model (except we are now merging to a frame). - As a user you need to state the covariates you want a prediction for, stpm3 will take care of dealing with interactions, non-linear effects, time-dependent effects etc.
+- Note that the prediction command is identical for the main effects and interaction model (except we merge to the existing frame). - As a user you need to state the covariates you want a prediction for, stpm3 takes care of dealing with interactions, non-linear effects, time-dependent effects etc.